-^{} During 2019, the Bank established a USD 1 billion Global Medium Term Sukuk programme ("GMTN programme").
-On 18 February 2020, the Bank issued senior unsecured Sukuk amounting to USD 750 million due in February 2025 under the GMTN programmed through a wholly owned special purpose vehicle.
+The Bank established a USD 1 billion Global Medium Term Sukuk programme ("GMTN programme") in 2019.
+During the previous year on 18 February 2020, the Bank issued senior unsecured Sukuk amounting to USD 750 million due in February 2025 under the GMTN programmed through a wholly owned special purpose vehicle.
 These Sukuk were issued at 100 per cent of nominal value and carry a fixed profit rate at 2.593% per annum payable semi-annually in arrears.